 Note: State laws are always subject to change.
 While we strive to provide the most current information available, please consult a Colorado criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

-Get a Free Legal Evaluation of Your Colorado Drug Possession Case
+Get Legal Assistance With Your Colorado Drug Possession Case

 If you have been charged with possession of a controlled substance in Colorado, you could be facing a lengthy prison term, steep fines, or both.
 As with any other felony, the outcome of your case will largely depend on the strength of your defense.
-Get a handle on your case today by having a Colorado criminal defense attorney evaluate your case at no charge.
+Get a handle on your case today by speaking with a Colorado criminal defense attorney.

 Contact a qualified attorney.